Atom1250/trading-system/README.md

 3. Open the provided URL in a browser, choose symbol(s), select the data source (cached vs. live API), and run the backtest.

 ## Caching
-The app can cache Alpha Vantage daily data under `data_cache/` to reduce API calls.
-Use the Streamlit data source toggle or console options to run from cache, and optionally refresh the cache from the API.
+The app caches price history under `data/prices/` when using the repository-backed mode.
+Use the Streamlit data source toggle or console options to run from cache, and optionally refresh the cache from the FMP API.

 ## Docker
 A slim Python 3.10 image is provided for containerized runs.